 I explored two dimensions:

 - Then, I identified how much involvement and control I had over each of those workstreams.
 I either was doing it myself, or I was having a dedicated team or team members whose scope I defined.
-Sometimes, I was acting as a customer of an external to my product team and had to hope they would have bandwidth for me.
+Sometimes, I was acting as a customer of an external to my product team and had to hope they would have the bandwidth for me.

 I then visualized my roles from the past by putting those dimensions together in a Daisy-like graph form, and compared roles among each other.
-I clearly saw what was what was going on with me at Amazon.
+I clearly saw what was going on with me at Amazon.

 Some hypothetical examples to better understand the meaning of PM Daisy:

 Applying the framework to my story

 - On the left: I was building one of the company portfolio products in the area that was the main expertise for the company (games).
 My day-to-day job was focused mainly on the product development.
 All external-facing and business-oriented processes, like partnerships, marketing, and revenue management, were taken care of by relevant departments.